Kiln-AI/demos/end_to_end_project_demo/README.md

 ### Iterate on product side with evals/prompts

-Each model has it's own style of output; they swap the order of the explanation/command and the formatting.
+Each model has its own style of output; they swap the order of the explanation/command and the formatting.
 I'd want to define the best version, and write some evals to confirm they follow it.

 ### More Fine-Tuning: only if local or cost optimization was the goal